These soft sourdough pumpkin dinner rolls are the perfect way to dress up your holiday table!

 - Place them cut side down on a parchment-lined baking sheet.

-- Bake them until fork tender and well roasted, about 60-90 minutes.
+- Bake them until fork tender and well roasted, about 60 to 90 minutes.

 - Let them cool before scraping the flesh into your food processor.